ZeroDeadDrop/ZeroDeadDrop/README.md

 - Entering the **decoy password** reveals only the innocent decoy files.
 - Entering the **real password** reveals only your actual sensitive files.

-Neither password can derive the other volume’s key.
+Neither password can derive the other volume's key.
 A forensic examiner can recognize the file as a ZeroDeadDrop container, but cannot access either volume without the correct password.

 v11 significantly improves the Hidden Volume workflow with a dedicated UI, separate real/decoy password handling, and a secure password copy dialog.